danbev/learning-iot/notes/bluetooth.md

 is often related to receiving updates of a setting for example.
 If the device can be have a setting changed it would need to listen/receive these messages.
 If it has to listen at certain constantly to not risk missing a message with an update.
-This is where a Friend Node comes into play which caches messages that are destined for the LPN device.
+This is where a Friend Node, always-on device, comes into play which caches messages that are destined for the LPN device.
 The LPN device can then wakeup and poll for messages from the Friend without risking missing any messages.

 ### Mesh Arch
 In contast to BLE where devices connect directly to each other, in BLE-mesh